huggingface/optimum-habana/examples/image-to-text/README.md

 # Image to Text Examples

-This directory contains a script that showcases how to use transformers pipeline API to run image to text task on HPUs.
+This directory contains a script that showcases how to use the Transformers pipeline API to run image to text task on HPUs.

 ## Single-HPU inference